SPS Racing: Car No. 23 history

 SPS made their debut in the ARCA Menards Series in 2024.
 They fielded the No. 23 car for Grant Enfinger at season-opener at Phoenix Raceway.
 Enfinger finished third.
 Mason Mitchell drove the No. 23 car at Iowa Speedway.
 He finished fourth.
 Connor Mosack drove the No. 23 car at Watkins Glen.
 He finished fifth.

 On December 30, 2024, SPS announced that Tyler Reif would return to the team in 2025 to run full-time in the ARCA Menards Series East for the first time and part-time in the main ARCA Menards Series in their No. 23 car.
 On January 7, 2025, it was announced that Legge would make her ARCA debut in the 2025 season-opener at Daytona in the No. 23 car.
 She finished 39th after being involved in an early wreck.
+Spencer Gallagher would drive the No. 23 at Talladega Superspeedway, Kansas Speedway, and Charlotte Motor Speedway.